 Note: Go to the Student Service Center in Lincoln Hall and request that an electronic copy of your academic transcript be e-mailed to Ann Butwell.

-- Two references, using the Reference Form provided for this purpose
+- Two references, using the Watson-Recommender-Form provided for this purpose

 Note: The Watson is a different type of experience than a term abroad or graduate school; therefore, you will want to explain the fellowship to your references, emphasizing the importance of “unusual promise.”
 In addition, be sure to provide your references with drafts of your personal statement and project proposal and take time to discuss your plans with them.